Emory-Miller/BlueJ.NaiveTicket/README.md

 ### Exercise 2.1
 * Create a TicketMachine object on the object bench.
+* 	Done.
 * Upon viewing its methods, `getBalance`, `getPrice`, `insertMoney`, `printTicket`.
+* 	Done.
 * Use `getPrice` method to view the value of the price of the tickets that was set when this object was created.
+* 	This shows the price I set it at.
 * Use `insertMoney` method to simulate inserting an amount of money into the machine.
+* 	I inserted money.
 * Use `getBalance` to check that the machine has a record of the amount inserted.
+* 	It has recorded the amount of money that I inserted.
 	* You can insert several separate amounts of money into the machine, just like you might insert multiple coins or notes into a real machine.
 Try inserting the exact amount required for a ticket.
 As this is a simple machine, a ticket will not be issued automatically, so once you have inserted enough money, call the `printTicket` method.
 A facsimile ticket should be printed in the BlueJ terminal window.

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+* 	The value is 0

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	* 	The machine will show a 0 balance after I have printed a ticket, even if I have inserted more than the ticket value.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+	* 	I do not receive a refund.
 	* What happens if you do not insert enough and then try to print a ticket?
+	* 	I tried to do this and for some reason it still let me print a ticket.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.
+* 		I am very confused by this ticket machine's behavior.
+It does not seem to make sense.

 ### Exercise 2.5
 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
+	* 	Done.
 	* Does the printed ticket look different?
+	* 	The printed ticket looks different in that it displays a different value of the ticket from the first one.

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.

+* public class Student{}
+* public class LabClass{}

 ### Exercise 2.7
 Does it matter whether we write<br>